Formant is used by James Jeans (1938) to mean the collection of harmonics of a note that are augmented by a resonance.

 - Consider a musical wind instrument, whose bore radiates weakly below some frequency f, and which is excited by a reed or lip valve whose spectral envelope falls with frequency.
 Here the output sound has a spectral envelope peak that has nothing at all to do with the resonances of the bore.

 What to do?
 Our preference would be to retain the original meaning for the word formant.
-We prefer to say "A resonance at frequency Ri gives rise to a formant at frequency Fi.
-This may be modelled by a filter with a pole at frequency Pi".
-While acousticians will broadly agree with this use, some members of the speech research and modelling community may not.
+We prefer to say "A resonance Ri gives rise to a formant Fi.
+This may be modelled by a filter with a pole Pi".
+While acousticians will broadly agree with this use, some members of the speech research community may not.
 We therefore suggest that, when discussing the voice, the word formant should be defined, to make it clear which meaning is intended.
 In principle, one could consider abandoning the word.
-However "broad peak in the spectral envelope" is a long phrase, so it is useful to retain formant for that reason.
+However "broad peak in the spectral envelope" is a long phrase, and we know no other synonym, so it is useful to retain formant for that reason.

-Whatever your choice of definition, you should make it clear.
+Whatever one's choice of definition, one should make it clear.
 And, in literature and in discussions, prepare for some confusion.
-For instance, some researchers who use formant to mean resonance will also talk about 'formant level'.
-When such people then talk of 'formant level', or say that the second formant is 10 dB lower than the first, I suspect that they refer to the amplitude of a peak in the sound spectrum.
 In a scientific talk, I have heard the sentence: 'Trained sopranos tune the first formant

 near the note sung, but they usually don't have a strong singer's formant'.
 When that speaker said 'first formant' he presumably meant 'first resonance' and when he said 'singer's formant' he meant a spectral peak probably due to two or more resonances.
 So we have the same person using the word in two of its three different meanings in the one sentence.